Geometric filtering effect in expanding Bose-Einstein condensate shells

-\paragraph{Experimental relevance.--} The parameters of this Letter are chosen to be plausible for realistic implementations \cite{wolf2022, ma2025, veyron2025}.
-Indeed, out of rescaling, Figs.~\ref{fig1} and \ref{fig2} parameters correspond to $10^4$ $^{23}\text{Na}$ atoms forming a shell of radius $R=10 \, \mu\text{m}$ and thickness $l_0=1.5 \, \mu\text{m}$.
-The two-dimensional rescaled interaction strength $\gamma/E_R = 7.7$ corresponds to a three-dimensional s-wave scattering length of $55$ Bohr radii, and the expansion times are always in the $\text{ms}$ range.
-We take the same physical parameters in Fig.~\ref{fig4} except for the thickness $l_0=0.3 \, \mu\text{m}$, and the maximum represented temperature $T = 500 \, E_R/k_B$ equals $105\,\text{nK}$, which is lower than the critical temperature $\sim 170\,\text{nK}$ \cite{tononi2019}.
-These values are realistic and within reach of the experiments \cite{jia2022}, which already analyzed the expansion of 3D condensate shells and, notably, can rely on the Abel transform to get radial densities from the measured column densities \cite{huang2025}.
-Clearly, reaching the 2D regime would require increasing the $R/l_0$ ratio while reducing the scattering length of $^{23}\text{Na}$, and since the core-shell structure of Ref.~\cite{jia2022} finally results from the interplay of interatomic interactions and trap frequencies, the final parameters require an apparatus-dependent modeling (cf. Refs.~\cite{wolf2022,ma2025}).
-In any case, we expect that Feshbach resonances in these or other heteronuclear mixtures experiments \cite{derrico2019, cavicchioli2025} give good margins of tunability, especially for observing our phase-imprinting results.
+\paragraph{Experimental relevance.--} The parameters of this Letter are chosen to be plausible for realistic implementations \cite{jia2022, huang2025, wolf2022, ma2025, veyron2025}.
+Indeed, out of rescaling, Figs.~\ref{fig1} and \ref{fig2} parameters correspond to $10^4$ $^{23}\text{Na}$ atoms, forming a shell of radius $R=10 \, \mu\text{m}$ and thickness $l_0=1.5 \, \mu\text{m}$.
+The two-dimensional rescaled interaction strength $\gamma/E_R = 7.7$ corresponds to a three-dimensional s-wave scattering length of $55$ Bohr radii, and the expansion times are always in the millisecond range.
+We take the same physical parameters in Fig.~\ref{fig4} except for the thicknesses $l_0=\{ 0.3, 0.6 \} \, \mu\text{m}$, and the maximum represented temperature $T = 400 \, E_R/k_B$ equals $84\,\text{nK}$, which is lower than the critical temperatures $\sim \{ 170, 340 \}\,\text{nK}$ for $N = \{ 1, 2 \}\times 10^4$ \cite{tononi2019}. {These values are realistic and within reach of the experiments \cite{jia2022, huang2025}, where forthcoming improvements on atom numbers should allow controlling the shell thickness and manipulate it locally \cite{privcomm}.
+In particular, Refs.~\cite{jia2022,huang2025} already} analyzed the expansion of three-dimensional (3D) condensate shells and, notably, employed the Abel transform to get radial densities from the measured column densities.
+We mention that, in principle, the filtering effect described by Eqs.~\eqref{componentsGPE-1} and \eqref{componentsGPE-2} can be observed also in 3D shells, and compared with the Gross-Pitaevskii equation dynamics starting from a 3D ground state with an imprinted $\mathbf{r}$ dependent phase profile.
+The advantage of taking initial 2D conditions is, however, that a tighter confinement produces initial wave packets with larger kinetic energy and narrower radial momentum distribution, making the filtering effect of imprinted shells more visible.
+In any case, we expect that Feshbach resonances in these or other heteronuclear mixtures experiments \cite{derrico2019, cavicchioli2025} will give good margins of tunability on the shell thickness.